ycmag/binjr/MTMUFAQ.md

 It is, sadly, Yet Another Oh-So-Clever Recursive Acronym (YAOSCRA??), and it stands for "**B**injr **I**s **N**ot a **J**RDS **R**ewrite".

 [JRDS](http://jrds.fr) is a monitoring application which was the first compatible source of data for binjr.
-As the name implies, using JRDS extensively and getting frustrated with the limitations of its user interface, was the main inspiration for writing this tool.
+As a matter of fact, using JRDS extensively and getting frustrated with the limitations of its user interface was the main inspiration for writing this tool.

 ***